Leisure Suit Larry: Box Office Bust: Plot

-Box Office Bust features Larry Lovage, the main character of Leisure Suit Larry: Magna Cum Laude, whose uncle Larry, the original Larry Laffer calls upon his assistance at his pornographic film studio (Laffer Studios), doing odd jobs and trying to uncover a mole from a rival studio who is attempting to sabotage Laffer Studios.
+Box Office Bust features Larry Lovage, the main character of Leisure Suit Larry: Magna Cum Laude, whose uncle Larry, the original Larry Laffer, calls upon his assistance at his pornographic film studio (Laffer Studios), doing odd jobs and trying to uncover a mole from a rival studio who is attempting to sabotage Laffer Studios.

 Development

 The game was announced by Sierra Entertainment on January 17, 2008, for release in the fall.
 A mobile game was also in production from Vivendi Games Mobile.

 On July 29, following Vivendi Games' merger with Activision to create Activision Blizzard, the company announced that they would only publish five Sierra titles, with Leisure Suit Larry: Box Office Bust not being one of them, leaving the game in limbo.
 The game's publishing rights were bought by Codemasters in February 2009.

 This is the second Larry game that was created entirely without any input from original Larry game designer and developer Al Lowe, though the character Big Al is a homage and caricature of Lowe.

 The storyline was written by Allen Covert of Happy Madison Productions.
 Josh Keaton and Jeffrey Tambor star as the voices of Larry Lovage and Larry Laffer respectively.
-Other cast members include Jay Mohr, Dave Attell, Shannon Elizabeth, Carmen Electra, Artie Lange, Patrick Warburton, Nikki Cox, Peter Graves, Jane Lynch, and Tom Arnold.
+Other cast members include Covert, Artie Lange, Jay Mohr, Shannon Elizabeth, Patrick Warburton, Dave Attell, Jane Lynch, Carmen Electra, Nikki Cox, Tom Arnold, and Peter Graves.
 Lange, who voiced Big Al, said he was paid $30,000 for his 1.5-hour studio session.
 He has also stated that this installment has a higher budget than all the predecessors.